-Asking friends, family and other people close in your life is a big way that a lot of small companies get a little bit more cash when they need it.
+Asking friends, family, and other people close in your life is a big way that many small companies get a little more cash when they need it.
 I’m no financial or law expert, but this can be dicey not only from a legal/financial perspective but it’s also mixing business with other relationships.

 Borrow Money From a Bank

-Many businesses, especially those that are tried and true models, get access for funds through a bank or other financial institution.
+Many businesses, especially those that are tried and true models, get access to funds through banks or other financial institutions.
 This can be a great choice because expectations are laid out and banks are used to lending people money.

 Sell Equity in Your Company

 If you’re willing to part with some of the equity in your company, then you can raise partnership capital by trading some of your equity for money via investors.
-That means that while you get a little extra cask to work with, you need to part with something first.
+That means that you need to part with something first while you get a little extra cash to work with.

 If you’re considering any type of investor for your company, then you’ll most likely need to be ready to part with some of your equity.
 Whether you’re able to do that or not (or simply want to) is entirely up to you.